Excel Find Last Occurrence of Character in String (8 Methods)

 Excel Find Last Occurrence of Character in String

-• Thirdly, copy and paste the following code.
+• Copy and paste the following code into the module:

 Function LOccurence(x1 As String, x2 As String)